Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 ![08-usefully-dry-no-macros-a.png](016-macros/08-usefully-dry-no-macros-a.png)

-The trait itself does not provide any code, so each item that implements this code must decide on its behaviour, lets use Role as an example.
+🦀👨🏻 Here's an example of how that might look for `Role`.

+🦀👨🏻 Role is pretty simple, it has an id of its own, an id that links it to a company, and a name.

+🦀👨🏻The `HasCompany` trait has a single method, `get_company_id`.

+🦀👨🏻 When we implement it for role, it just returns that `company_id` which is `Copy` so the code is nice and simple.

-I'm also a huge advocate of unit tests so lets look at how that works with a test
+🦀👨🏻 I'm also a huge advocate for unit testing and even for code like this we ought to provide a simple test.

 ![08-usefully-dry-no-macros-b.png.png](016-macros/08-usefully-dry-no-macros-b.png.png)

-That's fine, but we're going to be doing this for every item that implements that trait, as well as for every implementation of every other trait.
+🦀👨🏻 This is pretty nice code, even if I do say so myself.

+🦀👨🏻 It's clean, easy to understand, easy to use.

+🦀👨🏻 But, is it DRY?

+DRY in programming stands for "Don't Repeat Yourself"

-Every time we add a new storable item we'll have to add implement the trait and write tests for its implementation.
+Every time we add a new storable item we'll have to implement the trait and write tests for its implementation.

-To minimise the work I created two traits.

-The first, allows us to implement `HasCompany` for any type that has a `company_id` field.
+This isn't the only Trait that is applied to storable types, and we also have multiple storage types that also have lots of shared traits that all need implementing and testing.

+---

+🦀👨🏻 Let's look at how macros can help us generate boilerplate code.

 ![09-usefully-dry-impl-company.png](016-macros/09-usefully-dry-impl-company.png)

+🦀👨🏻 First, we'll create a macro that will implement `HasCompany` for any type that has a `company_id` field.

-Obviously if you try to implement this trait on something without this field, the macro will generate code that can't compile, but it wouldn't stop you writing your own implementation if you need to.
+🦀👨🏻 Obviously if you try to implement this trait on something without this field, the macro will generate code that won't compile, but if you _need_ to do that, you can still write your own implementation.

-Role does implement this field though so we can now implement the trait with one short line:
+🦀👨🏻 Role does implement this field though so we can now implement the trait with one short line

 Replacing the test is a little harder though.